jcwilk/tdi/README.md

-# Tree Driven Interactions with GPT prototype
+# Tree Driven Interaction with GPT prototype

 This is a Pages-only SPA prototype for a more comprehensive flow of building software function-by-function via code-guided interactions with GPT.